-A portion of the proceeds of the Series C Bonds, together with certain amounts available under the General Resolution, will be deposited into the Refunding Trust Fund established under a Refunding Trust Agreement (the "Refunding Trust Agreement") to be entered into between the Authority and U.S. Bank National Association, as trustee for those series of prior Bonds identified as Defeased Bonds in Appendix E hereto (collectively, the "Defeased Bonds").
-Such amounts will be invested in Defeasance Obligations, and will be applied to pay scheduled principal of and interest on the Defeased Bonds, if any, prior to, and the redemption prices of plus accrued interest on all Defeased Bonds on, their applicable redemption dates, as set forth in Appendix E. A portion of the proceeds of the Series C Bonds will be deposited in the Redemption Account of the Subordinated Debt Service Fund and used to redeem the Refunded Bonds (other than the Defeased Bonds).
-Such refunding is contingent upon delivery of the 2017 Bonds.
+A portion of the proceeds of the Series C Bonds, together with certain amounts available under the General Resolution, will be deposited into the Refunding Trust Fund established under a Refunding Trust Agreement (the "Refunding Trust Agreement") to be entered into between the Authority and U.S. Bank National Association, as trustee for those Bonds identified in Appendix E hereto (collectively, the "Refunded Bonds").
+Such amounts will be invested in Defeasance Obligations, and will be applied to pay the redemption prices of plus accrued interest on all Refunded Bonds on the redemption date, as set forth in Appendix E. Such refunding is contingent upon delivery of the 2019 Bonds.

-SECURITY FOR THE 2017 BONDS
+SECURITY FOR THE 2019 BONDS

-The following summary of the security for the 2017 Bonds is qualified in its entirety and reference is hereby made to Appendix C hereto and to the General Resolution, which set forth in further detail provisions relating to the security for the 2017 Bonds.
+The following summary of the security for the 2019 Bonds is qualified in its entirety and reference is hereby made to Appendix C hereto and to the General Resolution, which set forth in further detail provisions relating to the security for the 2019 Bonds.
 For definitions of certain capitalized terms used but not defined herein, see Appendix C - "Summary of Certain Provisions of the General Resolution."

-The 2017 Bonds constitute valid and binding general obligations of the Authority and the full faith and credit of the Authority is pledged to the payment of the principal and redemption price of and interest on the 2017 Bonds.
-The Authority is subject to suit, but its property is not generally subject to attachment or levy by execution to satisfy a judgment on the 2017 Bonds.
+The 2019 Bonds constitute valid and binding general obligations of the Authority and the full faith and credit of the Authority is pledged to the payment of the principal and redemption price of and interest on the 2019 Bonds.
+The Authority is subject to suit, but its property is not generally subject to attachment or levy by execution to satisfy a judgment on the 2019 Bonds.
 The Authority has no taxing power.

-Neither the Commonwealth nor any political subdivision thereof shall be obligated to pay the principal of or premium or interest on any 2017 Bond, and neither the faith and credit nor taxing power of the Commonwealth or of any political subdivision thereof is pledged to such payment.
+Neither the Commonwealth nor any political subdivision thereof shall be obligated to pay the principal of or premium or interest on any 2019 Bond, and neither the faith and credit nor taxing power of the Commonwealth or of any political subdivision thereof is pledged to such payment.

 The General Resolution provides for the issuance of senior revenue bonds and subordinated revenue bonds thereunder.
-The Authority may issue additional bonds on a parity with the 2017 Bonds and the other senior revenue bonds issued to date (collectively, "Bonds") upon the satisfaction of certain conditions.
-See "Security for the 2017

-Bonds - Outstanding Indebtedness," and "- Additional Indebtedness," and Appendix C - "Summary of Certain Provisions of the General Resolution - Additional Indebtedness," "- Conditions Precedent to Delivery of a Series of Bonds," and "- Conditions Precedent to Delivery of a Series of Parity or Senior Secured Bonds."
-All Bonds are equally and ratably secured under the provisions of the General Resolution and by the Funds and Accounts established thereunder, and all Bonds will be on parity with the 2017 Bonds.
+The Authority may issue additional bonds on a parity with the 2019 Bonds and the other senior revenue bonds issued to date (collectively, "Bonds") upon the satisfaction of certain conditions.
+See "Security for the 2019 Bonds - Outstanding and Additional Indebtedness," and Appendix C - "Summary of Certain Provisions of the General Resolution - Additional Indebtedness," "- Conditions Precedent to Delivery of a Series of Bonds," and "- Conditions Precedent to Delivery of a Series of Parity or Senior Secured Bonds."
+All Bonds are equally and ratably secured under the provisions of the General Resolution and by the Funds and Accounts established thereunder, and all Bonds will be on parity with the 2019 Bonds.
 See "Debt Service Reserve Fund" below.